StackVista/stackstate-docs/setup/upgrading.md

 ### Upgrade to 4.2.0

-If you have customised or generated configuration, make sure the following changes are made:
+If you have customised or generated configuration, you will need to make the following changes:
-* added a new argument `topology-events` in `processes.kafkaToElasticsearch` section in `processmanager.conf` file
+* added a new argument `topology-events` to the section `processes.kafkaToElasticsearch` of file `processmanager.conf`.
-* added a new section `kafka.topics.sts_topology_events` in `processmanager/kafka-topics.conf`
+* added a new section `kafka.topics.sts_topology_events` to file `processmanager/kafka-topics.conf`.

 ### Upgrade to 4.1.0